ben-norton/collections-digitization-glossary/README.md

 Please use the templates and GitHub issue tracker to submit questions, problems, or concerns.

 ## Contact
 The glossary was authored and published by Ben Norton (michaelnorton.ben@gmail.com).
-A complete list of term attributions are located in the glossary sources csv file and the sources page (<https://ben-norton.github.io/specimen-digitization-glossary/sources/index.html>)
+A complete list of term attributions can be found in the glossary sources CSV file and on the sources page.